Sylvia0306/High-Performance-Computing-Matrix-Multiplication-/README.md

 To run multiple tests at the same time, you can use starter.py.
 Some of the padding in starter.py are set as 1, and you may want to change them.

-We use main.c to measure the running time and performance.
-You can modify your main.c, but this file will be in its original version when grading.

-We use hpc-001 to test your performance when grading.
-You can test and debug your code on other computers, but make sure to check them before submission on hpc-001.